bhaktithakkar20/AutoHero/README.md

-Project Title :
-			  POC for AutoHero Search Module Test.
+**POC for AutoHero Search Module Test.**

-Project Description:
+**Project Description:**
 This POC project is designed to verify the filter and sort operations implemented for search module.

-Project Framework:
+**Project Framework:**
 The framework for this project is built on technology stack : Selenium with Java + TestNG + Maven.

-Project architecture :
+**Project architecture :**

 			AutoHero
 			  --- src/test/java